tomohung/tomohung.github.io.octopress/source/_posts/2015-02-16-reflection-to-tealeaf-course2-lesson3.markdown

 Seems that my app becomes more and more closer to real world app we used everyday.
 There're still a lot of things to combine them together for improvement, like `tab control`, `Ajax`, `friendly routes path name`, etc.

 Security is one of the most imporatant thing when we using internet, it's absolutely not safe if we store our password by plain text.
 Use a `one way has/ password digest` to instead of plain text password.
-There is one thing more, `MD5` has been broken too.
+There is one more thing, `MD5` has been broken too.